 To disguise your online fingerprint and stop trackers from collecting your personal information, use Avast Secure Browser.
 It includes a built-in ad blocker, anti-phishing protection, stealth mode, and loads of other privacy features.
 Get Avast Secure Browser today — completely free — for essential digital privacy.

 Anonymous email accounts work by encrypting the contents of your email, subject line, and metadata — in some cases, they even hide your IP address.
 Some free anonymous email account providers offer a zero-knowledge policy, meaning you don't need to provide any personally identifying information to create an account.
 Even better, some offer a no-log policy, ensuring that your activity is not logged by the email provider, which makes it impossible for them to share your data or activities.

 When an email is sent, it takes a digital journey over a network from one server to another.
-Between hitting send in one inbox and the email appearing in another inbox, the contents, attachments, and sender information are all vulnerable to hackers and cyberthreats.
+Along the route from sender to receiver, the email’s contents, attachments, and sender information are all vulnerable to hackers and cyberthreats.
 But when that email is encrypted, the contents are scrambled and are readable only by the intended recipient.

 If you're trying to determine what is the best free email account, look for one that provides end-to-end email encryption.
 Most everyday email providers like Google and Microsoft provide Transport Layer Security (TLS) Encryption, which protects the email as it travels between servers.
 But, without full end-to-end encryption, the inbox itself remains vulnerable to phishing schemes and other cyberattacks.